Table of Contents

 - Increasing consumer attention by the day.

-- More than 400 hours of video is uploaded on YouTube every minute.
+- More than 400 hours of video are uploaded on YouTube every minute.

 - Over 2 million blog posts are published every day.